Efficient Scene Modeling via Structure-Aware and Region-Prioritized 3D Gaussians

-\textbf{Gaussian Densification: from Progressive to Aggressive.} A typical Gaussian Splatting optimization process can be roughly divided into two main phases: the densification phase (\textit{i.e.}, optimization along with Gaussian densification before 15K iterations) and the refinement phase (\textit{i.e.}, pure optimization after 15K iterations).
-Most existing works design densification algorithms following the guidance of \textsl{\textbf{Progressive Gaussian Densification}} introduced in 3DGS~\cite{kerbl20233d}, which incrementally increases the number of Gaussians in a restrained and iterative manner over an extended densification period, as shown in Fig. \ref{fig:cd_psnr}.
+We first propose aggressive model growth as an alternative to the conventional progressive Gaussian growth schedule in order to accelerate early structure emergence.
+This schedule can be achieved through Gaussian densification in an aggressive manner (\ie, aggressive Gaussian densification), which incorporates two key components, critical Gaussian identification and aggressive Gaussian clone.
+Together, these components enable the model to dramatically and selectively clone Gaussians with high reconstruction significance during the early stages of optimization.

-In contrast, we introduce the concept of aggressive approach induced from the analysis in Sec. \ref{sec:Background}. \textsl{\textbf{Aggressive Gaussian Densification}} aims to dramatically densify 3D Gaussians within a constrained number of optimization iterations, thereby effectively shortening the densification period and accelerating the overall optimization progress.
+\textbf{Model Growth from Progressive to Aggressive.} A typical Gaussian optimization process can be divided into two main phases: the densification phase (\ie, optimization coupled with Gaussian densification before the 15K iterations) and the refinement phase (\ie, pure optimization after the 15K iterations).
+Most existing approaches employ a progressive scheduler to grow the number of Gaussians following the principle of \textsl{{Progressive Model Growth}} adopted in 3DGS~\cite{kerbl20233d}, which incrementally increases the number of Gaussians in a restrained and iterative manner over an extended densification period, as illustrated in Fig.~\ref{fig:cd_psnr}.